ds300/derivablejs/README.md

 <img src="https://raw.github.com/ds300/Havelock/master/img/example.svg" align="center" width="89%"/>

+The DAG structure is automatically inferred by executing derivation functions in a special context which allows Havelock to capture dereferences of immediate parents.

 ### Key Benefits

 It is important to note that the edges between nodes in the graph above do not represent data flow in any temporal sense.
 They are not streams or channels or even some kind of callback chain.
 The (atoms + derivations) part of the graph is conceptually a single gestalt reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM).
 In this case the value, our single source of truth, is a virtual composite of the two atoms' states.
 The derivations are merely views into this value; they constitute the same information presented differently, like light through a prism.
 The gestalt is always internally consistent no matter which parts of it you decide to dereference at any given time.